Originate/exosphere/website/tutorial/part_2/part_2a/04_html_server.md

 The Exosphere framework itself is written as a bunch of loosely coupled services.
 We see a number of them in action here:

-* **exocom** is the command that runs Exosphere applications.
-It starts the other services.
+* **exocom** is the messaging system for communication between services.
+More about it later.
 * **web-service** is our html server service.
 We can see that exorun starts it, and recognizes right after the output `Todo app running at port 3000` that our html server is online.
-* The Exosphere runtime also starts a service called **exocom**.
-This is the messaging system for communication between services.
-More about it later.

-Finally, exorun tells us that the application is now fully started and ready to be used.
+Finally, exosphere tells us that the application is now fully started and ready to be used.
 Open a browser and navigate to [http://localhost:3000](http://localhost:3000).
 We got a running microservice-based web site!